 The Ultimate Guide to Obtaining Small Business Grants

-What are Small Business Grants?
+What Are Small Business Grants?

 While the thought of receiving free money appeals to many, in reality, it’s quite challenging to obtain these grants.
 It isn’t money that can be used for whatever purpose the funding recipient wants.
 Instead, it must satisfy the objectives of the grant providers.

-If you’re lucky enough to find a grant for your small business, you’ll need to project how you’ll use the money, and the funder will set milestones for you to reach.
+If you’re lucky enough to find a grant for your small business, you’ll need to project how you’ll use the money, and the funder may set milestones for you to reach.
 In addition, you may be required to follow a rigorous reporting schedule.

-Small Business Grants at the Federal Level
+Federal Small Business Grants

 When business owners explore government grant options, they often turn to Grants.gov and SBA.gov.
 It’s possible to find some grants using these resources.
 However, government grants for small businesses aren’t easy to come by, as there aren’t many available.
 Plus, there will be significantly more applicants than there are grants available.